jenkinsci/parallel-test-executor-plugin/demo/README.md

 `pipeline` is a self-contained Pipeline project.

-Run one build of `main` or `pipeline`—all 400 tests will be run on one slave, which is slow.
+Run one build of `main` or `pipeline » master`—all 400 tests will be run on one slave, which is slow.
 Run a second build and you will see the load split across five slaves running 80 tests apiece.